Buying a New Apple Watch 2025: Is the Newest Apple Watch the Best?

 Used Apple Watch Models Compared

 The following Apple Watch Series can only be bought used.
 They might work well, but they cannot be updated, and they run on an older watchOS.
 I do not recommend that you buy anything older than a Series 6 due to the lack of software support.
 The Series 6 and SE (2nd Gen) are the oldest models that can run the latest watchOS 11 software update.
-Check out our official Apple Watch comparison article that includes release dates, color options, and even more details about all the new features of each model.
+Check out Apple's official Apple Watch comparison feature that lets you compare any three models.
+Also, take a look at our Apple Watch comparison article that includes release dates, color options, and even more details about all the new features of each model.
 Below you'll find a summary of all the Apple Watch generations.
 We've organized the Apple Watch Series in order of release date.

 Apple Watch Series 0